PTz0uAH/fpc4all/README.md

 PTz(Peter Slootbeek)uAH

+p.s. during development there is limited support as this is an experiment, please only post bugs at issues.. nevertheless you are very welcome to post your screenshot at [issues](https://github.com/PTz0uAH/fpc4all/issues/1) if you managed to get it working.. and maybe show off your very first project.. we're sincerely proud of you!

-ergo: getting the Castle Game Engine to work was my main drive.. that was a success so now the experience is used to work more complient at porting from scratch for the better, we shall see.. and one thing is for sure.. once build, lazarus and fpc keep working even if no internet is available what makes them also perfect tools for any offline scenario..
+ergo: getting the Castle Game Engine to work was my main drive.. that was a success in early alpha phase so now the experience is used to work more complient at porting from scratch for the better, we shall see.. though one thing is for sure.. once build, lazarus and fpc keep working even if no internet is available what makes our "dynamic duo" also perfect tools for any offline scenario..